Cosmic void exclusion models and their impact on the distance scale measurements from large scale structure: Tests and Results

 Analysing the average $\alpha$ of the 500 values from Figure~\ref{fig:alpha_mean_std_mean_all}, one can learn that the de-wiggled model introduces a bias of 0.4 to 0.7 per cent.
 In contrast, the bias shown by the numerical models and the parabolic model with the fixed $c$ is around $\pm0.1$ per cent for the void auto-2PCF and around 0.15 per cent for void-galaxy cross-2PCF.
 Moreover, the $\alpha$ values for the void auto-2PCF tend to be lower than one, while the values for the void-galaxy cross-2PCF larger than one.
 This is consistent with the findings of \citet{2013ApJ...763L..14M, 2018MNRAS.478.2495N}: due to the gravitational evolution, the clustering of over-dense regions underestimates the length of the sound horizon, whereas with the under-dense regions, the sound horizon is overestimated.
 Additionally, one has to consider that the values of $\alpha$ are slightly over-estimated, given the noise in the individual 2PCF and the large prior interval for $\Sigma_\mathrm{nl}$, as shown in Figure~\ref{fig:A_alpha_avg_SK_realisations}.

-In order to more robustly check the tensions between the models, we compute $\tau(\alpha_x, \alpha_y| \sigma_x, \sigma_y)$ between all pairs of models and show the resulting histograms in lower triangular plots of Figures~\ref{fig:AX_B_CG_SK_GAL_fixc_A_corner3_tension_evidence} and \ref{fig:AX_B_CG_SK_GAL_fixc_X_corner2_tension_evidence}.
-One can observe that the two numerical models and the parabolic model with the fixed $c$ parameter do not have significant tensions between themselves (at most $\sim0.3 \sigma$ and on average $\sim0.1 \sigma$), while the mean tensions with respect to the de-wiggled model reach values of $\sim-0.7\sigma$ for void auto-2PCF, and $\sim-0.5\sigma$ for void-galaxy cross-2PCF.
+In order to more robustly check the tensions between the models, we compute $\tau(\alpha_x, \alpha_y| \sigma_x, \sigma_y)$ between all pairs of models and show the resulting histograms in the lower triangular plots of Figures~\ref{fig:AX_B_CG_SK_GAL_fixc_A_corner3_tension_evidence} and \ref{fig:AX_B_CG_SK_GAL_fixc_X_corner2_tension_evidence}.
+The mean tensions with respect to the de-wiggled model reach values of $\sim-0.7\sigma$ for void auto-2PCF, and $\sim-0.5\sigma$ for void-galaxy cross-2PCF, supporting previous claims.
+Moreover, despite the important differences between the numerical models and the parabolic model with the fixed $c$ parameter observed in Figure~\ref{fig:correct_template}, the actual tensions between the measured $\alpha$ values are not significant (at most $\sim0.3 \sigma$ and on average $\sim0.1 \sigma$).
+This is because the damping term $a$ in the Hankel transform -- defined in Eq.~\eqref{eq:dampfouriertransform} -- decreases the amplitude of the models sharply at high $k$, and thus the higher $k$ discrepancies become less important.

 While the tensions between the models can be informative on the possible introduced biases, the pull function $g(x)$ provides information about the uncertainty estimation.
 The resulting histograms can be observed along the diagonals of Figures~\ref{fig:AX_B_CG_SK_GAL_fixc_A_corner3_tension_evidence} and \ref{fig:AX_B_CG_SK_GAL_fixc_X_corner2_tension_evidence}.
 For both void auto-2PCF and void-galaxy cross-2PCF, one can estimate well the uncertainty $\sigma_\alpha$ with all models.